jamesm224/ProSynTax-workflow/README.md

 This workflow produces several intermediate files that may be useful for additional analysis.
 Descriptions of these files can be found [here](docs/readme_extras/intermediate_files.md).

 ## How to build your own version of ProSynTax
 In the case that you wish to develop your own version of ProSynTax, we provided a smaller version of the dataset without any NCBI RefSeq Genomes (ProSynTax_v1.1_without_refseq.faa.bz2).
 This dataset contains the annotated *Prochlorcoccus*, *Synechococcus*, marine heterotrophs, and all of GORG-tropics.
-You can easily add additional genomes to this database.
+You can easily add additional genomes to this dataset.
 If you run into errors, ensure to update the names and nodes files with updated NCBI taxonomy.